-Depression & Memory Issues Were Linked In A New Study, & Here’s How It Works
+Depression In Your 20s Might Be Linked With Memory Issues In Your 50s, & Here’s How It Works

 As candid conversations about metal health become more prevalent, new research emphasizes the importance of early intervention.
 A study from the University of Sussex in England, published in the British Journal of Psychiatry, found that depression and memory issues may be linked.
 Researchers analyzed data that followed 18,000 people from birth through their 50s.
 The data suggested that those who experienced multiple episodes of depression in their 20s, 30s, and 40s were more likely to have memory issues beginning in their 50s.